-In recent years, the LGBT community and their supporters have experienced important, and long-awaited, victories in the fight for equality and acceptance.
+In recent years, the LGBTQ community and their supporters have experienced important, and long-awaited, victories in the fight for equality and acceptance.
 While importance of those victories should not be underestimated, there is still work to be done.
-In the meantime, as a member of the LGBT community, a properly drafted and comprehensive estate plan remains the key to protecting you, your assets, and your loved ones.
-The LGBT estate planning attorneys at McGee Law Firm understand the legal and societal issues faced by members of the LGBT community and we are dedicated to helping you create an estate plan that protects all that is dear to you.
+In the meantime, as a member of the LGBTQ community, a properly drafted and comprehensive estate plan remains the key to protecting you, your assets, and your loved ones.
+The LGBTQ estate planning attorney at McGee Law Firm understands the legal and societal issues faced by members of the LGBTQ community and we are dedicated to helping you create an estate plan that protects all that is dear to you.

 - Decision-making authority – do you want your partner to have the legal authority to make crucial health care related decisions for you if you cannot make them yourself?
 Granting that authority ahead of time in an advanced directive is particularly important if you believe an unsupportive family member might not recognize your partner’s status in your life and, instead, try to assert his/her authority over the decision-making process.

-At the McGee Law Firm we understand the numerous and varied legal issues faced by members of the LGBT community.
-Fortunately, LGBT estate planning can prevent most of those issues from becoming true problems for you and your loved ones.
+At the McGee Law Firm we understand the numerous and varied legal issues faced by members of the LGBTQ community.
+Fortunately, LGBTQ estate planning can prevent most of those issues from becoming true problems for you and your loved ones.
 Contact the team today by calling (817) 899-3286 or fill out our online contact form.